-Chain retention is key to creating a reliable single-ring drivetrain, and your chain ring is your first line of defense again dropped chains.
+Chain retention is the key to creating a reliable single-ring drivetrain and your chainring is your first line of defence again dropped chains.

-There are a number of singlespeed-specific chainrings to choose from, and, thanks to the advent of SRAM’s XX1 group, several companies are now producing chain rings with alternating width tooth profiles, similar to SRAM’s X-SYNC technology.
-Matching the width of teeth to the inner width of the chain's plates greatly reduces side-to-side movement of the chain, thus reducing the likelihood of dropping it.
+These chainrings match the width of their teeth to the width of the chain's inner and outer plates, which greatly reduces any side-to-side movement of the chain, thus reducing the likelihood of dropping it.

 While not a necessity, rings such as these can reduce the likelihood of dropping a chain.
-When used in conjunction with a rear derailleur with a clutch mechanism, such as Shimano’s Shadow Plus or SRAM’s Type 2, you may find you are able to successfully run your 1x drivetrain without a chain guide.
-For best results, consider running a medium cage rear derailleur as well.
+When used in conjunction with a rear derailleur with a clutch mechanism, such as Shimano’s Shadow Plus or SRAM’s Type 2, you should be able to run your 1x drivetrain without a chain guide.

 Choose a chain guide